memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/api/c-api.md

 )
 ```

 Add a new vertex to the graph.
-When the first parameter to procedure is projected graph, vertex is added to projected graph view and it be reachable from afterwards in [mgp_graph_iter_vertices](#function-mgp-graph-iter-vertices)
+When the first parameter to procedure is projected graph, vertex is added to also to projected graph view.

 Resulting vertex must be freed using mgp_vertex_destroy.
 Return MGP_ERROR_IMMUTABLE_OBJECT if `graph` is immutable.
 Return MGP_ERROR_UNABLE_TO_ALLOCATE if unable to allocate a mgp_vertex.